Donaim/proviral-pres1/slides.md

 4. **Output Files**:

-For every sample, CFEIntact generates detailed reports in CSV format—capturing defects, regions, and other relevant data.
+For every sample, CFEIntact generates detailed reports in CSV format — capturing defects, regions, and other relevant data.

 5. **Limitations**:

-TODO: mention that in such matter as defect detection there can not be an synthetic algorith that is always correct.
-Furthermore, researchers are justified to override CFEIntact's decisions based on their domain expertise.
+Now, while the defects that CFEIntact find, are very likely to be causing

 -->